What's 3/2 as a Decimal? A Deep Dive into Fractions and Decimal Conversions

 Introduction: Fractions and Decimals – Two Sides of the Same Coin

 Fractions and decimals are two different ways of representing the same thing: parts of a whole.
-A fraction, like 3/2, expresses a quantity as a ratio of two numbers – the numerator (top number) and the denominator (bottom number).
+Plus, a fraction, like 3/2, expresses a quantity as a ratio of two numbers – the numerator (top number) and the denominator (bottom number).
 The denominator indicates how many equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.

 Method 1: Direct Division